This is where your local gas station comes in.

 Over the past 30 years, the number of retail sites has declined, while average output has increased significantly.
 Today’s gas stations are larger and more efficient, and usually offer enhanced services such as a convenience store or a car wash.
 Because margins on the sale of gasoline are relatively low, many gas stations depend on the sale of these ancillary products and services.

 Gas station facts

-You might be surprised to know that only about 21 percent of gas stations are controlled by the six major refiner-marketers in Canada.
+You might be surprised to know that only about 22 percent of gas stations are controlled by the five major refiner-marketers in Canada.

-- 21 percent of all gas stations are price-controlled by Canada’s integrated refiner-marketers, down from 32 percent in 2004.
+- 22 percent of all gas stations are price-controlled by Canada’s integrated refiner-marketers

 - “Big Box” retailers and regional distributors have a growing influence on the fuel retail market.